MichaelRafferty/ConTroll/ReleaseNotes/ConTroll Version 1.4 Release Notes - future.md

     * Support for top level domain passkey RP domain or full application pass key RP domaion
   * Many fields have been cleaned up, please see the sample files for all of the parameters now supported.
 While R1.4 will support a single configuration file, you should migrate from the one file to the three files during 1.4.
 That support is considered Depreciated in 1.4 and will be removed in 1.5.
+    * 1.4 will load the three files in the order reg_secret.ini, reg_admin.ini and reg_conf.ini with each file overwriting any fields found in a prior file.
+    * 1.5 will load the three files in the order reg_conf.ini, reg_admin.ini and finally reg_secret.ini.  reg_admin.ini will overwrite any fields aleady loaded by reg_conf.ini.  reg_secret will overwrite any section already loaded.
   * There were two config file values regpage= and registrationpage= that had the same meaning.
 Portal, et al used regpage and onlinereg used registrationpage.
 Only regpage is now used and registrationpage is obsolete and ignored.